 John’s presidency was difficult.
 There were those legislatures that did not immediately accept him as President.
 John remained firm in his belief that he was president, returning any correspondence that was addressed to the “Vice President” or “Acting President,” unopened.
 Additionally, he was immediately at odds with his inherited Cabinet, as he was unwilling to allow them to continue making policy by a simple majority vote as Harrison had done.
 Further, John became at odds with his own Whig party, when he demonstrated that he was not a man who could be managed.
 The Whig party eventually expelled him and attempted to have him impeached for misuse of veto power.
 The attempt failed to gain support.
 It was the first time impeachment proceedings were ever started against a President.

-The major division between John and the Whig party occurred over a national banking act, which John opposed and the Whigs supported.
+The major division between President John Tyler and the Whig party occurred over a national banking act, which John opposed and the Whigs supported.
 John twice vetoed such an act.
-Shortly thereafter, his Cabinet began resigning, all but one, an act orchestrated by Henry Clay in an attempted to force John’s resignation.
+Shortly thereafter, his Cabinet began resigning, all but one, an act orchestrated by Henry Clay in an attempt to force John’s resignation.
 When John did not resign, the Whigs in Congress refused to allocate funds to repair the White House.